5l1v3r1/BayonetTickets_Android/README.md

 Once users submit a ticket, they can setup a time to meet with the IT department through the use of [Calendly](https://calendly.com/).

-This application can be customized to fit any need and repourposed to send tickets as emails over using Rocket.Chat as its central server.
+This application can be customized to fit any need and repurposed to send tickets as emails over using Rocket.Chat as its central server.

 See a screen shot of the application below: